asaines/NATO_Russo_Ukriane_War/README.md

 # NATO-Russo-Ukraine War Analysis

-This repository contains a detailed analysis of the NATO-Russo-Ukraine conflict, focusing on key events, military actions, and geopolitical implications.
-The analysis was performed using R and is presented as a markdown file, providing an alternative to traditional Jupyter notebooks.
+This repository contains a detailed geo-spatial sentiment analysis of the public perception of NATO during the NATO-Russo-Ukraine conflict in 2022.
+The analysis uses tweets in English from 27 European countries to explore how proximity to Russia influences sentiment towards NATO.
+The analysis was performed using R and is presented as a markdown file, offering a structured and reproducible format for the study.

 ## Project Overview